istvanmarton/L-norms_BruteForce/README.md

 A C implementation utilizing CUDA, OpenMP, and MPI has been made accessible in this repository under the source files L_CUDA.cu, L_OpenMP.c, and L_MPI.c, respectively; for the input, the matrix entries need to be converted to integers by an appropriate rescaling of the matrix (as the $L_d$ norms scale linearly with a multiplicative factor).

+Please note that the testing was carried out on a Linux environment.

 ## Compilation and execution

 The "functions.h" file is needed to compile any of the above codes successfully.